LAA147/Project2/README.md

 ![download (14)](https://github.com/LAA147/Project2/blob/main/download%20(14).png)

 **Conclusions** -
-Both my null hypothesis should be rejected because of the obtained p-value.
-From the linear regression analysis, a positive dependence of births data is observed, a negative dependence of income data is observed and a positive dependence of their interaction is noted.
+Bifurcation analysis clearly shows different behaviors of the ODE by varying the sensitive parameter, b (decay coefficient).
+Local sensitivity analysis can be improved for the observed sensitive parameters.

 **Next steps** -
-For a better analysis/fit, a non-linear model can be used.
-Also, more data points can be incorporated to analyze the above mentioned parameters.
-For example, data from 2021, 2022 years can be collected and analyzed accordingly.
+First ODE (dx/dt) can be further modified to obtain a better fit.
+Also, more experimental data can be collected over the span of 25 hours to increase the accuracy of the fitting model.